Ísak Jóhannesson

-Ísak Bergmann Jóhannesson (born 23 March 2003) is an Icelandic professional footballer who plays as a midfielder for German club 1.
-FC Köln and the Iceland national team.
+Ísak Bergmann Jóhannesson (born 23 March 2003) is a professional footballer who plays as a midfielder for Bundesliga club 1.
+FC Köln.
+Born in England, he plays for the Iceland national team.

 Club career

 ÍA

 Having been born outside of Iceland, while his father Jóhannes Karl Guðjónsson was playing for Aston Villa, Ísak started his career with local family club ÍA in Akranes in Iceland.
 In 2017 he went on trial with both Ajax and Brighton & Hove Albion.
 In 2018, he played his first senior game with ÍA, aged 15, in the Icelandic second tier, with his father managing ÍA at the time.
 Later that year, he agreed a move to IFK Norrköping in Sweden, though the transfer didn't go through until 2019.

 IFK Norrköping

 Ísak made his Norrköping debut in the Swedish Cup on 21 August 2019, starting and scoring against IFK Timrå.
 He made his Allsvenskan debut on 26 September 2019, aged 16, coming on as a substitute against AFC Eskilstuna.
 Before the Swedish 2020 season, he was named the most promising player in the league.
 He was in the starting line-up for Norrköping for most of the season.
 In October 2020, he was named one of the 60 most promising players in the world, born in 2003, by British paper The Guardian.